kwokyto/a-safe-space/README.md

 5. Students who sends messages to the bot will also receive an "under maintenance" response.
 6. After debugging, change `DEBUG_MODE` in asafespace/main.py back to `True`.
 7. In the command line, execute `severless deploy` again.
-8. Admins can use the `/admin` command in the bot to broadcast a message to all users.
+8. Admins can use the `/admin` command in the bot to broadcast a message to all students.

 ## AWS and Serverless Deployment